open-ephys-plugins/pulse-pal-output/README.md

 ## Installation

-(Coming soon)
+This plugin can be added via the Open Ephys GUI Plugin Installer.
+To access the Plugin Installer, press **ctrl-P** or **⌘P** from inside the GUI.
+Once the installer is loaded, browse to the "Pulse Pal" plugin and click "Install."

 ## Usage

-(link to documentation)
+Instructions for using the Pulse Pal plugin are available [here](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Pulse-Pal.html).

 ## Building from source

 First, follow the instructions on [this page](https://open-ephys.github.io/gui-docs/Developer-Guide/Compiling-the-GUI.html) to build the Open Ephys GUI.

-**Important:** This plugin is intended for use with the pre-release core application, version 0.6.0.
-The GUI should be compiled from the [`development-juce6`](https://github.com/open-ephys/plugin-gui/tree/development-juce6) branch, rather than the `master` branch.
+**Important:** This plugin is intended for use with the latest version of the GUI (0.6.0 and higher).
+The GUI should be compiled from the [`main`](https://github.com/open-ephys/plugin-gui/tree/main) branch, rather than the former `master` branch.

 Then, clone this repository into a directory at the same level as the `plugin-GUI`, e.g.: